 Programmed by Viktor Pantůček, the Exposition of New Music offers first of all new possibilities of musical expression, new options for personal, even extreme, performance.
-The festival was founded in 1987 and since 2012 it has been organised by the Brno Philharmonic at a movable date.
+The festival was founded in 1987 and since 2012 it has been organised by the Filharmonie Brno at a movable date.

 Viktor Pantůček, programmer of the festival

 No Events on The List at This Time